numbat70/inclusion2021/_docs/accessibility/advice-specific.md

 ##### Don't
 - use large block of heavy text
-- underline workds, use italics or write in caopitals: _DON'T DO THIS_
+- underline words, use italics or write in capitals: _DON'T DO THIS_
-- force users to remeber things from previous pages - give them reminders and prompts
+- force people to remember things from previous pages - give them reminders and prompts
 - rely on accurate spelling - do use autocorrect or prove suggestions

 <hr class="small">